Sumukh/rodeo/README.md

 ## License
 The source code is under the MIT License (This does not apply to the sample Dataset - consult the files for the corresponding license)

+Copyright (c) 2016 The Regents of the University of California (Regents) All rights reserved.